joebew42/mars-rover-kata/readme.md

 ## TODO

+- [F] Implement the obstacle detection before each move to a new square.
+      If a given sequence of commands encounters an obstacle, the rover moves up to the last possible position, aborts the sequence and reports the obstacle.

 - [F] Being able to interpret a sequence of commands

 - [F] Implement obstacle detection before each move to a new square.